kudawdev/nifi-monitoring-splunk/docs/en/configuration.md

 ![image](/assets/images/nifi/nifi_settings.png)

-In the Reporting Task Controller Services tab, add the JsonRecordSetWriter controller service, which will allow parsing the results obtained from the Reporting Task service for later indexing in splunk.
+In the Reporting Task Controller Services tab, add the **JsonRecordSetWriter** controller service, which will allow parsing the results obtained from the Reporting Task service for later indexing in splunk.
 To add, click the (+) button

-The window to add the driver will be displayed.
+The window to add the controller will be displayed.
 Filter the list of options with the item to be added, select it and add it to the configuration.

 ![image](/assets/images/nifi/add_controller_service.png)